-With donor restrictions: Net assets with donor restrictions include net assets that are subject to donorimposed restrictions that may or will be met either by actions of the University or the passage of time.
+With donor restrictions: Net assets with donor restrictions include net assets that are subject to donor-imposed restrictions that may or will be met either by actions of the University or the passage of time.
 In addition, net assets with donor restrictions include net assets with donor-imposed restrictions to be maintained in perpetuity by the University.
 Generally, the donors of these assets permit the University to use all or part of the income earned on related investments for general or specific purposes.

-Accounting estimates: The preparation of financial statements in conformity with generally accepted accounting principles (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the statements of financial position and the reported amounts of revenues and expenses during the reporting period.
+Accounting estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the statements of financial position and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

 Cash and cash equivalents: Cash and cash equivalents include interest-bearing money market accounts and other investments with a maturity of less than three months at the date of purchase other than money market mutual funds included in the investment portfolio.
-Cash at June 30, 2021 and 2020, included \$169,005 and \$212,184, respectively, restricted to use in the Federal Perkins Loan Program.
+Cash at June 30, 2022 and 2021, included \$186,972 and \$169,005, respectively, restricted to use in the Federal Perkins Loan Program.

-Accounts and loans receivable: Accounts receivable are carried at the unpaid balance of the original amount billed to students net of allowance for doubtful accounts of \$249,508 and \$392,520 at June 30, 2021 and 2020, respectively.
-Student loans receivable are carried at the amount of unpaid principal net of allowance for doubtful accounts of \$367,933 and \$365,009 at June 30, 2021 and 2020, respectively.
+Accounts and loans receivable: Accounts receivable are carried at the unpaid balance of the original amount billed to students net of allowance for doubtful accounts of \$267,619 and \$249,508 at June 30, 2022 and 2021, respectively.
+Student loans receivable are carried at the amount of unpaid principal net of allowance for doubtful accounts of \$350,563 and \$367,933 at June 30, 2022 and 2021, respectively.
 Management determines the allowance for doubtful accounts by calculating a specific percent reserve on the aging of the accounts based on historical experience and by identifying specific past due amounts.
 Student accounts and loans receivable are written off when deemed uncollectible and when student loans receivable are assigned to the U.S. Department of Education.
 Recoveries of student accounts and loans receivable previously written off are recorded when received.
-Recoveries totaled approximately \$42,064 and \$23,300 for the years ended June 30, 2021 and 2020, respectively.
-There was no bad debt provision incurred during the years ended June 30, 2021 and 2020.
+Recoveries totaled approximately \$58,220 and \$42,064 for the years ended June 30, 2022 and 2021, respectively.
+The provisions for bad debts, net, charged to expense totaled approximately \$18,000 and \$0 for the years ended June 30, 2022 and 2021, respectively.